MicrosoftDocs/xamarin-docs/contributing-guidelines/template.md

 ---
 title: "This Article's Title"
 description: "A good, solid description of this article.
-The content kept here is what the Microsoft Docs system returns with search results, so this had better be a complete description of the purpose and content for this document file"
+The content kept here is what Microsoft Learn returns with search results, so this had better be a complete description of the purpose and content for this document file"
 keywords: keyword, list, for, internal, search
 author: conceptdev
 ms.author: crdun